ruu9211/ruu9211/README.md

-# 🌟 From Microbes to ML Models 🌟
 ## 👋 About Me

-I’m a **Chemical Engineer turned Data Scientist** with 8+ years of experience in **Quality, Process Engineering, and Sanitation leadership** across the **food, pharmaceutical, and cosmetic industries**.
-Most recently, I worked as a **Senior Manager of Sanitation**, overseeing compliance, food safety programs, and cross-facility process improvements across Canada.
-Throughout my career, one theme stood out: **data was always my most powerful tool**.
-From uncovering root causes of contamination to optimizing KPIs and streamlining production, I relied on data to drive measurable results.
-That realization led me to pivot into **Data Science**.

-I pursued a formal **Data Science diploma at BrainStation** to strengthen my expertise and credentials.
-Since completing the program, I have built projects in **SQL, Machine Learning, and Tableau**, combining my industry expertise with modern data skills.
+I’m a **Chemical Engineer** turned **Data Scientist** with over 8 years of experience in **Quality and Process Engineering across the food, pharmaceutical, and cosmetic industries**.
+Over the years, I found myself drawn less to the day-to-day operations and more to the numbers behind them — the data that explained why things worked, and how they could work better.
+What started as a curiosity about process metrics quickly became a career-long theme: data was always my most powerful tool.
+It helped me uncover patterns, validate decisions, and turn complex operations into measurable progress.
+That realization eventually sparked my transition into Data Science, where I now bring together my technical background, industry experience, and analytical mindset to solve problems through data — bridging the gap between process and insight.

 💡 **My mission:** To leverage my hybrid background in **engineering, quality, and data science** to tackle data challenges where **efficiency, quality, and decision-making intersect** — driving impact in **supply chain analytics, predictive modeling, and risk management** across sectors including **healthcare, finance, startups, and manufacturing**.